golemfactory/golem-docs/src/pages/docs/golem/payments/deposits.md

 ## Extendability

-We provide an implementation of the deposit contract interface on both [holesky](https://holesky.etherscan.io/address/0x7167E731b0031d4326d46C8D1E1c2E111227aB5f#code) and [polygon](https://holesky.etherscan.io/address/0x7167E731b0031d4326d46C8D1E1c2E111227aB5f#code).
+We provide an implementation of the deposit contract interface on [ethereum](https://etherscan.io/address/0xE440b576088d0a18340CAe5B2cff43502f1Cf588#code), [polygon](https://polygonscan.com/address/0x57ff7451E008647cbDB84e652B00ef05856Dba23#code), [holesky testnet](https://holesky.etherscan.io/address/0x63704675f72A47a7a183112700Cb48d4B0A94332#code), [sepolia testnet](https://sepolia.etherscan.io/address/0x35cA714deFa9482521659Cf9ee41F087f005335b#code) and [amoy testnet](https://amoy.polygonscan.com/address/0x6f25b6ad18a7c368aaffdd77303ba325fd31aafe#code).
 Those implementations are ready to be used out of the box.
 However, the interface is flexible and allows different service-specific features to be implemented.
 In our example, a flat fee for the service is added, so that the payment for the service may be contractually bound to the service performing its duty.

 ## Specification